Alzheimer’s and Mindful Caregiving: Nurturing Yourself Whilst Caring for Others

 Engaging in self-care activities like exercise, meditation, and seeking professional help when necessary are also crucial.

-Taking regular breaks from caring responsibilities and prioritising personal needs helps prevent burnout and promotes overall mental and physical health for carers.
+Taking regular breaks from caring responsibilities and prioritising personal needs helps prevent burnout and promotes overall mental and for carers.

 Where can I find extra resources and support for carers of individuals with Alzheimer’s?